Ardvb/Pands-Iris-Project-2019/README.md

 ### The differences between the species

-The next step was to seperate the species by only comparing the data from each species to the others.
+The next step was to seperate the species by comparing the data from each species to the others.
 I wrote some code to only display the data of 'Iris setosa':

 ![image](https://user-images.githubusercontent.com/47186083/56311174-49c81d80-6145-11e9-8481-19aab85ee9db.png)